Reviewed by Dr Andre Budihardjo, MM and Physician Brandon Yew on October 7, 2022

 According to the CDC, there’s no specific treatment for monkeypox.
 Your doctor may recommend tecovirimat (TPOXX), an antiviral drug that may help prevent you from getting severely ill.
 Other treatments will focus on managing your symptoms.

 In most cases, no treatment is necessary as the virus will run its course within two to four weeks.
-Because there’s no vaccine
+Because there’s no monkeypox vaccine in Malaysia or other countries, another option would be getting the smallpox vaccine, which has an 85% efficacy against the virus.

 Monkeypox in Traditional Chinese Medicine Practice